-- Keep calm and reassure the child; - Encourage the child to sit up and slightly forward; - Use the child's own inhaler; - Remain with the child while the inhaler/spacer are brought to them; - Immediately help the child to take two puffs; - If there is no immediate improvement, continue to give two puffs at a time every two minutes, up to a maximum of 10 puffs; - Stay calm and reassure the child.
+- Keep calm and reassure the child; - Encourage the child to sit up and slightly forward; - Use the child's own inhaler (in an absolute emergency, there is an emergency inhaler available in the office); - Remain with the child while the inhaler/spacer are brought to them; - Immediately help the child to take two puffs; - If there is no immediate improvement, continue to give two puffs at a time every two minutes, up to a maximum of 10 puffs; - Stay calm and reassure the child.
 Stay with the child until they feel better.
 The child can return to school activities when they feel better; - If the child does not feel better or you are worried at ANYTIME before you have reached 10 puffs, CALL 999 FOR AN AMBULANCE; - If an ambulance does not arrive in 10 minutes give another 10 puffs in the same way.